 When you wait to cross the railroad passage, keep away from the tracks!
 A train is 50 cm wider from each side than the tracks.
 You don’t want to learn it from experience.

 When you are close to the crossing you should bear in mind the same rule which applies also to driving anywhere else – the limited trust rule.
 The grade crossing attendant may have fainted and the signaling or the gates may be broken.
-You should always be careful and look around before entering the railroad crossing.
+You should always be careful and look around before entering the railway level crossing.

 Just because you saw one train leaving the crossing it doesn’t mean that another one is not coming.
 On a multi-track crossing you should always wait to make sure that there isn’t another train visible.